SJTU-HPC/docs.hpc.sjtu.edu.cn/docs/services/spin/getting_started/lesson-2.md

 ### Removing your stack

-Use `rancher rm --type stack` to remove your stack.
+Use `rancher rm --type stack [stack name]` to remove your stack.

     nersc$ rancher ps
     ID      TYPE     NAME                   IMAGE                                                          STATE    SCALE  SYSTEM  ENDPOINTS  DETAIL
     1s3971  service  elvis-first-stack/app  registry.spin.nersc.gov/elvis/my-first-container-app:latest    healthy  1/1    false
     1s3972  service  elvis-first-stack/web  registry.spin.nersc.gov/elvis/my-first-container-nginx:latest  healthy  1/1    false

-    nersc$ rancher rm elvis-first-stack --type stack
+    nersc$ rancher rm --type stack elvis-first-stack
     1st1668

     nersc$ rancher ps
     ID      TYPE     NAME                   IMAGE                                                          STATE    SCALE  SYSTEM  ENDPOINTS  DETAIL nersc

+!!!
+Warning
-If you forget the `--type stack` flag, Rancher may complain with an error like *'You don't own volume your-stack-here'** This is an ordering problem within Rancher which only occurs sometimes.
+    If you forget the `--type stack` flag, Rancher may complain with an error like *'You don't own volume elvis-first-stack'**.
+This error happens occasionally because Rancher is uncertain if you are referring to stack, volume or another thing, due to an internal ordering bug.
 Using the `--type stack` forces Rancher to do the correct thing.

 ## Other useful command line tasks